Jewels of James VI and I: Buckingham and Sackville Crowe

 George Villiers, 1st Duke of Buckingham tried to sell the royal jewels to raise funds.

 After the death of King James, some of his jewels and plate, with jewels which had belonged to Anne of Denmark, were sent to the Low Countries and The Hague to raise money for Charles I, to fund the navy and the alliance in the Thirty Years War made by the Treaty of The Hague (1625).
-The scheme was devised by the Duke of Buckingham.
+There was already a long history of pawning royal jewels.
+This scheme was devised by the Duke of Buckingham.
 In October 1625, the auditor Francis Gofton was asked to make a list of suitable jewels.
 Fulke Greville, 1st Baron Brooke, the former Chancellor, was asked for any jewels remaining in his custody, and Henry Mildmay, Master of the Jewel House was asked for jewels of value.

 On 8 November, Spencer, Lord Compton, who served as Master of the King's Robes delivered jewels to two courtiers of Charles I, Lord Conway and Endymion Porter, at Hampton Court.
 These included the famous diamond hat jewel known as the Mirror of Great Britain (now configured with a diamond instead of a ruby, which James had given to Anne of Denmark), a gold feather set with diamonds, a jewel called the "Brethren" or the "Three Brothers", collets (segments set with precious stones) from collars with the ciphers of Anne of Denmark and James, a hatband of two ropes of pearls, and the jewel in shape of an initial "J" or "I".
 It was hoped the jewels could be mortgaged for £300,000.

 A few of these pieces and some of Buckingham's own jewels and some royal silver plate were pawned by the Duke of Buckingham and his agent Sackville Crowe.
 The Venetian ambassador in the Netherlands, Alvise Contarini, noted that Henry Mildmay came to Amsterdam with Crowe.
 Crowe took charge of the potential pledges at The Hague on 29 November 1625.
-Crowe and a merchant in Amsterdam, Philip Calandrini, obtained money from Frederick V of the Palatinate.
+Crowe and a merchant financier in Amsterdam, Philip Calandrini, obtained money from Frederick V of the Palatinate.
 The money was supposed to be paid to Christian IV of Denmark for his involvement in the Hague alliance, and two regiments would be recruited for him in Scotland.
 The Scottish-born Danish diplomat Robert Anstruther pursued these commitments.
 To help secure the Scottish troops for Denmark, Buckingham arranged the marriage of his niece Ann Villiers to Robert Douglas, the son of William Douglas, 7th Earl of Morton.